davidbajnai/TARDIS/.github/README.md

 The supplementary files of the manuscript are deposited in the [Manuscript](/data/Manuscript) folder.

+[Release v2.0](https://github.com/davidbajnai/TARDIS/tree/v2.0) includes the original files used in the manuscript.
+Improvements made since publication are listed in the [Changelog](CHANGELOG.md).

 ## License

 Copyright (C) 2023 <a href="https://davidbajnai.eu">David Bajnai</a>, <a href="https://www.uni-goettingen.de/en/78572.html">Andreas Pack</a>